-Ants can easily be discerned when looking upon a group of insects.
-They have a distinct and unique body type with a head, thorax and abdomen.
-But what makes the ant different from other insects is first off the segment between the thorax and abdomen: the petiolus (some species also have the so called postpetiolus).
-Second: their antennas, bent much the same way as our knee.
+Ants can easily be discerned when looking at a group of insects.
+They have a distinct and unique body type with a head, thorax, and abdomen.
+But what makes the ant different from other insects is first off the segment between the thorax and abdomen: the petiolus (some species also have the so-called postpetiolus).
+Second: their antennas, bent much the same way as our knees.

 A breakdown of the ant's anatomy

-Another important part of the anatomy of ants are the jaws, or mandibles.
-They have two large mandibles, an upper lip (covered up), a pair of lower mandibles (maxilla) and a lower lip (labium).
+Another important part of the anatomy of ants is the jaws or mandibles.
+They have two large mandibles, an upper lip (covered up), a pair of lower mandibles (maxilla), and a lower lip (labium).
 The mandibles are dented and used to kill prey and enemies, “sawing” materials and to get a good grip during transport.
 On the lower lip and lower jaw are two palps.
 They look like small segmented antennas hanging from the mouth of the ant.

-The anatomy of ants usually serve as the example insect when talking about their body construction.
-Their three body parts (four or five when counting the petiolus and postpetiolus) together with their six legs forms a clear and symbolic icon of the insect world.
-The legs are all anchored in the thorax and consists of a hip, a femur (thigh bone), tibia (shinbone) and segments of the foot.
-At the end of it is a spur, servering as a great tool when cleaning the antennas.
+The anatomy of ants usually serves as the example insect when talking about their body construction.
+Their three body parts (four or five when counting the petiolus and postpetiolus) together with their six legs form a clear and symbolic icon of the insect world.
+The legs are all anchored in the thorax and consist of a hip, a femur (thigh bone), a tibia (shinbone), and segments of the foot.
+At the end of it is a spur, serving as a great tool when cleaning the antennas.
 When studying ants you will quickly see a display of this cleaning ritual.
 They are much like cats in that sense, constantly grooming themselves.
 (5)

 The anatomy of ants – inner organs

 Ants do not have a heart like we do, or other mammals for that matter.
-Instead they have one big (in ant measurements) artery, starting from the brain, working it’s way through the body parts.
-Their blood is not red either, but rather uncoloured and transparent.
+Instead, they have one big (in ant measurements) artery, starting from the brain, working its way through the body parts.
+Their blood is not red either, but rather uncolored and transparent.

-Much the same ways as the ”heart” artery goes through the body, the ants have nerve fibres flowing through the brain and muscles, providing means of communication between the brain, organs and muscles.
+Much the same way as the ”heart” artery goes through the body, the ants have nerve fibers flowing through the brain and muscles, providing means of communication between the brain, organs, and muscles.
 The stomach is located in the abdomen with most of the other large organs.
 (6)

 1. Myrors anatomi – Wikipedia (Swedish)